rse/typopro/README.md

 TypoPRO 0.9.0
 =============

-*Fonts for Professional Typography &mdash; the non-cloud way!*
+*Fonts for Professional Typography &mdash; The Non-Cloud Way!*

-TypoPRO is a carefully hand-selected collection of freely usable professional fonts for use in Desktop Publishing, on Websites and inside Web-based Desktop or Mobile Applications.
-Currrently, TypoPRO consists of 131 individual fonts of 15 font families.
+*TypoPRO* is a carefully hand-selected collection of freely usable professional fonts for use in Desktop Publishing, on Websites and especially inside Web-based Desktop or Mobile Applications.
+Currrently, *TypoPRO* consists of 131 individual fonts of 15 font families.
 The fonts in total span a wide range of font types, font styles and font weights.
+This way *TypoPRO* provides a magnitude of typographic possibilities with just a minimum number of font families.

 Collection Overview
 -------------------

 Name            |Serif|Sans|Mono|Hand|Fonts|Regular|Italic|Cond|Thin|Medium|Normal|Bold|Black
 ----------------|:---:|:--:|:--:|:--:|:---:|:-----:|:----:|:--:|:--:|:----:|:----:|:--:|:---: